Yamada-kun and the Seven Witches: Manga

 On October 26, 2013, Crunchyroll announced a partnership with Kodansha where it would distribute chapters digitally to 170 countries using a new service called Crunchyroll Manga.
 This includes an English translated version.
 The series is licensed for a North American release by Kodansha USA, who began releasing the series in 2015.
 In July 2015, Yoshikawa attended Anime Expo as a guest of honor where she promoted her series.

 Television drama

 A live-action drama began airing on August 10, 2013 on Saturdays on Fuji TV at 11:10pm.
 It stars Yusuke Yamamoto as the title character Ryū Yamada, and Mariya Nishiuchi as Urara Shiraishi.
 Its theme song is "Time Machine Nante Iranai" by former AKB48 headliner Atsuko Maeda.
 She described the song as "cheerful and fun" and hopes it will liven up the show.
 Sponsors include Samsung, which included the show's characters in their related commercials broadcast at the time.

-Episode list
+Episodes

 The average rating for the series was 6.3%.